 6. Leveraging the rebrand to improve your marketing operations

-Rebranding is the ideal time to optimize your organization’s brand and marketing operations.
+Rebranding is the ideal time to optimize your organization’s marketing and brand operations.
 This is a massive opportunity to get the most out of your rebrand – and in some cases, an opportunity to pay for the rebrand itself through operational improvements over time.

 A rebrand is a unique moment in time when you are going to touch everything.
-Why not then also take the time to look at every aspect of your brand and marketing infrastructure?
+Why not then also take the time to look at every aspect of your marketing and brand infrastructure?
 Examine what do we do every day, how do we do it, who do we do it with, and where the opportunities are.
 While you’re “in there,” take the time to:

 Create standardized, repeatable, and cost-effective processes